 The two large pricing schemes currently in force in the U.S. include California’s cap and trade system and the Regional Greenhouse Gas Initiative (RGGI) – a cap and trade system on power plants across nine northeastern and mid-Atlantic U.S. states.
 California’s cap and trade is a key element for them to reach their emission reduction goals.
 Washington state’s Clean Air Rule, September, 2016, instituted what is essentially cap and trade on large stationary emission sources, but it is currently in litigation.

 Also, Boulder, Colorado has a city carbon tax, initiated in 2006.

 Several other states currently have some sort of recent carbon pricing and/or have some sort of push underway.
-Proposed legislation for some form of price on carbon is accelerating quickly, with a total of twenty-nine legislative proposals in 2017, with many moving pieces.
+Proposed legislation for some form of price on carbon is accelerating quickly, with a plethora of legislative proposals in 2017-18, with many moving pieces.
 Notably, there is an attempt at coordinating efforts among Rhode Island, Massachusetts, and Connecticut in the Northeastern U.S. None of the carbon tax/fee proposals has yet to pass.

 Northeastern and Mid-Atlantic U.S.

-Carbon pricing policies are currently under consideration in seven Northeastern states and the District of Columbia: Connecticut, Maryland, Massachusetts, New Hampshire, New York, Rhode Island, Vermont, and Washington D.C.
+Carbon pricing policies are currently being debated in seven Northeastern states and the District of Columbia: Connecticut, Maryland, Massachusetts, New Hampshire, New York, Rhode Island, Vermont, and Washington D.C.
 The New England efforts are loosely coordinated by the National Caucus of Environmental Legislators (NCEL).

 Connecticut formed the Governor’s Council on Climate Change in 2015 to evaluate ways to reach the state’s ambitious greenhouse gas emissions reduction target of 80% below 2001 levels by 2050.

-Maryland‘s HB 939 establishes a greenhouse gas (GHG) “pollution charge”.
+Maryland‘s HB 939 would establish a greenhouse gas (GHG) “pollution charge”.
 Revenue from the charge would be used to provide rebates to households and employers and to fund State and local GHG reduction activities.
-The bill takes effect July 1, 2018, but is contingent on the enactment of substantially similar legislation in at least two other states (likely Massachusetts and Rhode Island).
+The bill would take effect July 1, 2018, but is contingent on the enactment of substantially similar legislation in at least two other states (likely Massachusetts and Rhode Island).

 Massachusetts has been in legislative discussions in past years and is extending discussions into 2018.
 In June, 2018, S2545, passed the Massachusetts State Senate but will face hurdles in the House.
 S2545 would establish a “market-based compliance mechnism” to apply to sectors including transportation.
 Massachusetts is already part of the Regional Greenhouse Gas Initiative – a cap and trade system on power plant emissions.